AdobeDocs/workfront.en/help/quicksilver/workfront-integrations-and-apps/using-workfront-with-microsoft-teams/install-workfront-ms-teams.md

 1. Click **[!UICONTROL Log in to [!DNL Workfront]]** to access [!DNL Workfront from Microsoft Teams].

-   For information about logging in to [!DNL Workfront], see the [Log in to Workfront from Microsoft Teams](#log-in-to-dnl-workfront-from-dnl-microsoft-teams) section in this article.&nbsp;
+   For information about logging in to [!DNL Workfront], see the [Log in to Workfront from Microsoft Teams](#log-in-to-dnl-workfront-from-dnl-microsoft-teams) section in this article.

 ### Install [!DNL Workfront for Microsoft Teams] from a private file